 Easy bike or hike: 15km on the traffic-free Celtic Shores Coastal Trail.
 Extra cycling challenge: Up to 35km more of hilly gravel road riding to Port Ban, Magic Cove, and back.

 Follow the former rail line and the Celtic Shores Coastal Trail from your haven in Mabou, through Glendyer and Glenora Falls to the first single malt distillery in North America, whose fame was hard won; see a summary of their battle here, and make your own assessment of the taste.
 BLD

 Easy: 15km ride or hike on the traffic-free trail.

 Ride or hike to the terminus of the Celtic Trail in Inverness, where the beach is fabulous, the golf courses among the world’s best, the horse-racing track is a rare sight, and the small town feel is beautiful.
-Enjoy your lunch at one of several cafes, and perhaps a swim at the beach, before the transfer back to Port Hawkesbury or Halifax, or the continuation to the much more challenging Cabot Trail Bike or Cape Breton Island Hike.
+Enjoy your lunch at one of several cafes, and perhaps a swim at the beach, before the transfer back to Port Hawkesbury or Halifax.
 B

 All details and pricing are subject to change without notice.